 - Cafes and restaurants - our campuses are home to more than a dozen cafes and eateries offering you plenty of choice if you don't fancy cooking.

-The University's own arts association, UHArts, runs a programme of comedy, dance, literature, music, theatre, and the visual arts – keep an eye out for flyers on campus.
+The University's own arts association, UHArts, also runs a programme of comedy, dance, literature, music, theatre, and the visual arts – keep an eye out for flyers on campus.